 When you keep your fence clean, you have the best chance of seeing any underlying problem that might be going on, such as weathering, splintering, mildew, or the symptoms of insect infestation.
 Before you clean your fence, make sure you understand what kind of solution you can safely use, according to the fence material.
 Synthetic materials like vinyl may react poorly to harsh cleaners, while unsealed wood fences might absorb a cleaning solution that could dry out the wood prematurely.
 Once you have figured out what solution you can safely use, consider renting a power washer to make quick work of the project.

 Staining and sealing your wood fence can help protect the wood and lengthen the life of your fence.
-You can read more about the importance of fence stain here.

 During your summer fence maintenance in Texas, you want to get rid of any grass or weeds that are growing directly under the fence or too near the bottom.
 Grass and weeds create a dark, moist environment that can lead to mold growth and wood rot.
 Use a weed eater to remove weeds and grass that the lawn mower can’t reach.
 Holding the weed eater at a 30 degree angle, start at one end of the fence and move it from side to side until you’ve removed all of the weeds and grass.

 Remove or cut any loose or low hanging tree limbs that touch or are close to touching your fence.
 Getting rid of these branches ensures that they don’t rub up against the fence or damage the fence during a severe storm.